hajinasiri/exporject/README.md

 #TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to add Urls and create a shorturl for them. #final project
+TinyApp is a full stack web application built with Node and Express that allows users to add Urls and create a shorturl for them.
+I did this project in 3 days while I was student at Lighthouse labs

 #Dependencies